coinkite/coinkite-tap-proto/docs/protocol.md

 The `sign digest` command is accepted while the slot is still sealed (CVC required).
 The `unseal` command is not implemented.

-New concept of `card_ident` value:
--  `SHA256(card_pubkey)`
-- Does not change for the lifetime of the card
-- Verified by NFC response in tap and shows on the website
-- Effectively the serial number for card, but provable by signature
-- CONCERN: it looks like the AES key and if it is 256 bits, it is too long

 ## New Commands

 `backup`